BRING YOUR OWN DEVICE (BYOD) AT KAIAPOI HIGH SCHOOL

 Protective hard shell carry case

 Battery life of at least 7 hours.
 We have limited charging stations, to be used during break times.

 Antivirus software: Free is okay

 Please note: Smart phones do not have the functionality required and are not part of the BYOD programme.
 The above specifications are for a laptop, which is what we are expecting students to use.
 If students currently have a tablet, eg. an iPad, then this is acceptable to use as a device, however students will need an external keyboard.

-Harvey Norman is our preferred supplier, however you are under no obligation to buy from them.
-They have provided our school with some information about a device that they can package with an extended warranty and hardshell cover for $521 (see below).
+Harvey Norman is a nationwide supplier of laptops that meet our minimum specifications, however, you are under no obligation to buy from them.
+They have provided our school with some information about a device that they can package with an extended warranty and hardshell cover (see below).
 Brand names that should be able to meet our minimum specifications and be around a similar price are HP, Lenovo and Acer.

 Please consider additional insurance, as a screen replacement can be approximately $250.